Probabilistic resumable quantum teleportation in high dimensions: General protocol

 \section{General protocol}

-Now we turn to the general protocol for teleporting a quNit (a $N$-level quantum system) through a partially entangled two-quNit quantum channal.
-Since it is directly to extended the above scheme to $N$-level systems, we present the following results in compact general formulae in this part.
+Now we turn to the general protocol for teleporting a quNit (a $N$-level quantum system) through a partially entangled two-quNit quantum channel.
+Since it is direct to extend the above scheme to $N$-level systems, we present the following results in compact general formulae in this part.
 Let an initial quNit state to be